gipyeong-lee/gipyeong-lee.github.io/_posts/2020-12-10-xcode-disable-print-release.md

 ---
-title: Disable print when build release scheme
+title: Disable print when build release scheme in Xcode with swift
-tags: [react, jsx, webpack]
+tags: [swift, iOS, Xcode]
 style: border
 color: dark
-description: In case of release build in xcode, override print function to prevent debugging
+description: In case of release build in Xcode, override print function to prevent debugging
 ---

 ## Under what circumstances?